mhyrr/mhyrr.github.com/_drafts/telepath.blog.markdown

 And we haven't even considered computers yet.
 When we reply snarkily to our parents or grandparents about some computer problem, we're reminded of just how quickly things have changed.
 Arthur C. Clarke famously defined technology as "anything invented after you were born."
 These days, that's a lot.
 And it's hard to keep up.

 Still, the computer is an invention within the lifetime of many.
-The actual machine has progressed far from some of the original ideas of Georg Boole and Ada Lovelace.
+The actual machine has progressed far from some of the original ideas of people like Georg Boole and Ada Lovelace.
 A few have even made modern versions of __  thinking Machine.
 And it worked.

 But the first real computers were in the 30s and 40s.
 They had massive memory drums and enormous room-sized "CPU"s.
 The history of these machines mirrors our own in improvement, but in microcosm.
 The complete story has filled books, so I won't dwell here.
 The transistor created dramatic improvements in speed, and Moore's Law has steadily held for over sixty years.